 There are designated stop-over points along the route.
 The facilities at these stop-over points are basic and generally consist of simple stone shelters with ablution, and waste disposal facilities, as well as a fresh water supply.
 The Ministry of Environment & Tourism (MET) staff replenish the water supply at each stop-over point.

-A resupply of food and personal supplies is subject to additional charges for collection and drop-off services.
-The most recent rate provided for the resupply is N$ 1080.00 (2020 rate).
-Please contact the Naukluft Camp for information on the resupply and to confirm the service rate prior to travelling.
+A resupply of food and personal supplies can be dropped at the fourth stopover point (Tsams Ost).
+The resupply is subject to additional charges for collection and drop-off services.
+The most recent rate provided for the resupply was N$7.50 per kilometre (240 km which equals N$1,800.00) – rates are subject to change.
+Please contact the Naukluft Camp for information on the resupply and to confirm the service rate prior to your arrival.
 The payment for the resupply must be made on arrival, in addition to the applicable park fees.

 Hikers are advised to be well prepared.
 Some essential items are good sturdy hiking boots, warm clothes as winter temperatures can drop below freezing, a first aid kit, sufficient food and a generous container for carrying water.
 Each day should start with a generous supply of water which should be used sparingly throughout.